geneontology/geneontology.github.io/_docs/go-subset-guide.md

 # GO Subset Guide

+## What are GO subsets?

-GO subsets (also known as GO slims) are cut-down versions of the GO ontologies containing a subset of the terms in GO.
+GO subsets (also known as GO slims) are cut-down versions of the GO containing a subset of the terms in GO.
 They give a broad overview of the ontology content without the detail of the specific fine-grained terms.
+GO subsets meet specific needs, for example they may be specific to a specific species or to particular areas of biology.

 ## How are GO subsets used?